Raymone117/TCGA-DNA-RNA-IMAGE-stage-classifier/README.md

 WSI: This part focuses on the Image modality in the TCGA stage classification project.
-Trained using Random Forest with tuned hyperparameters Achieved validation accuracy = 0.634, macro F1 = 0.474
+Trained using Random Forest with tuned hyperparameters.
+Achieved validation accuracy = 0.634, macro F1 = 0.474.
-Added validation confusion matrices for performance visualization Applied class-weighting to automatically address class imbalance All random seeds fixed (RS = 42) to ensure consistent results randomwlak client updated to support the new model structure Main script: WSI/Train/wsi_randomwalk.ipynb
+Added validation confusion matrices for performance visualization.
+Applied class-weighting to automatically address class imbalance.
+All random seeds fixed (RS = 42) to ensure consistent results. randomwlak client updated to support the new model structure.
+Main script: WSI/Train/wsi_randomwalk.ipynb.
-output: stage_classifier (.pkl) , feat_cols (.pkl) and scaler (.pkl)
+output: stage_classifier (.pkl) , feat_cols (.pkl) and scaler (.pkl).